pcdshub/pcdsdevices/docs/source/upcoming_release_notes/lxt-wait-752.rst

 Bugfixes
 --------
-- `LaserTiming` will now report done after 0.01s for infintesimal moves, rather than the previous freeze-and-never-report-done.
+- `LaserTiming` will now report done after 0.01s for infinitesimal moves, rather than the previous freeze-and-never-report-done.

 Maintenance